Newton Grove officer killed in Sampson County crash, police chief says

-The accident happened around 7 p.m. near the intersection of Northeast Boulevard and Dixon Street in Clinton.
+The accident happened around 7 p.m. near the intersection of U.S.701 and Isaac Weeks Road in Clinton.

-Newton Grove Police Chief Greg Warren said he will not be releasing the name of the officer until the family is contacted.
+A North Carolina State Highway Patrol trooper identified the driver as 26-year-old Newton Grove officer Brent Nelson Hall.
+The trooper said Hall was traveling "at an extremely high rate of speed" excess of 80 mph in a 35 mph zone when he lost control of his vehicle, hit a curb and hit two light poles before finally coming to rest.

 The Newton Grove Police Chief Greg Warren released the following statement: